 Criticisms

-- Backchannel research has focused heavily on English and Japanese dyads; other language pairs are less studied
+- Limited cross-language coverage: Backchannel research has focused heavily on English and Japanese dyads; other language pairs remain understudied.

-- The distinction between a backchannel and a short turn-at-talk is sometimes unclear at transition relevance places
+- Definitional boundary: The distinction between a backchannel and a short turn-at-talk is sometimes unclear at transition relevance places, making precise coding difficult.

 Social Media Sentiment